Hugo Mogollon | Executive director

 Nick Stavely | General operations manager

-Nick is the General Operations Manager at Community Foodworks.
-He works to implement Community Foodworks' mission to bring good, healthy food to the people by managing day-to-day market and incentive program operations, community relations, partners, and event programming.
+Nick is the General Operations Manager for Community Foodworks, where he manages daily operations across the organization, including new partnerships, farmers market and incentive programs, sponsorships, and more across CFW's network in the DMV.
 Nick has held an interest in food since he first tried calamari in elementary school.
-As an undergraduate at the University of Maryland, he cultivated this interest by working on a small farm, researching food recalls, studying terroir and sustainable agriculture in the Loire Valley of France, and ultimately receiving his BS in Agriculture & Resource Economics.
+As an undergraduate at the University of Maryland, he cultivated his interests working on a small farm, researching food recalls, studying terroir and sustainable agriculture in the Loire Valley of France, and ultimately receiving his BS in Agriculture & Resource Economics.

 Dalila Boclin | Food Access Director

 Dalila Boclin is the Food Access Director for Community Foodworks, where she oversees programs that make healthy, local food more accessible to underserved residents and institutions of DC and Northern Virginia.
 At Community Foodworks, she has designed and is implementing a new model for local food distribution coined the 'Pop-Up Food Hub.'
 The Pop Up Food Hub uses farmers markets in place of traditional warehousing infrastructure to facilitate wholesale distribution to community-based services and institutions.
 Dalila is a graduate of the University of Pennsylvania.

 Julian Kroboth | Pop-Up Food Hub Procurement Manager